Man in the Sea Museum

-The Man in the Sea Museum is a Military Diving Museum and is recognized as the oldest diving museum in the world.
+The Man in the Sea Museum is a Military Diving Museum.
 Located at 17314 Panama City Beach PKWY, FL.
 It has exhibits and documents related to the history of diving.
 Some of these exhibits include U.S. Navy SEALAB I, Military Diving Equipment, Underwater Submersibles, and Assorted Underwater Masks and Helmets.
 Many of the exhibits are hands-on.
-Family Friendly atmosphere and wheelchair accessible.

 Exhibits

-The museum's exhibits are vast and varied, offering an in-depth look at the evolution of diving technology and underwater exploration:
+The museum's exhibits offers an in-depth look at the evolution of diving technology and underwater exploration.